Changes to search engine results page layout prompt a checkup of healthcare SEM efforts

 Previously, two or three paid search text ads would show at the top of a page and the very top ad could show ad extensions such as Sitelinks.
 Six ad slots were possible on the right-hand rail, and as many as two could show at the bottom, while 10 organic results would show in the center.
 Sites that use effective SEO methods are most likely to be seen towards the top of Google rankings.
+For this reason, businesses will look to better their online presence and web traffic by looking at a small seo package or a complete package to revamp a website for the best search engine optimization in their specific industry.
 SEO can be made easier by having a professional SEO company implement their own tried and trusted methods.
 If you are looking for one of these companies, a good place to start may be at somewhere like https://www.bigfootdigital.co.uk.

 Now there will be up to four paid ads at the top which can each show extensions, none on the right-hand rail, and three at the bottom.
 The “new” desktop layout mirrors the way ads have always shown on tablets (with default browser settings) and is closer to the way they show on smartphones, neither of which have had a right-hand rail.

 - The new layout, previously tested intermittently, has begun to phase in more rapidly in recent days.
 The likelihood of having four ads appear at the top of the page is said to be greatest for “highly commercial queries” – those that Google determines convey strong user intent to make a purchase.
 In a statement, Google said the new layout is meant to generate “more relevant results for people searching and better performance for advertisers.”

 The vacated right-hand rail will show Product Listing Ads, Knowledge Graph boxes, provide an area to test newer ad formats, or be left blank.